Extensions of the Duflo map and Chern-Simons expectation values: Introduction

-Since the action of $Q_D$ away from $\S{\mathfrak{g}}^{\mathfrak{g}}$ is arguably less fixed\footnote{It appears that it can be fixed by requiring functoriality, but we are not aware of a proof of that statement.
+Since the action of $Q_D$ away from $\S{\mathfrak{g}}^{\mathfrak{g}}$ is arguably less fixed\footnote{It seems that it can be fixed by requiring functoriality, but we are not aware of a proof of that statement.
 For a given $G$, the action of $Q_D$ away from $\S{\mathfrak{g}}^{\mathfrak{g}}$ can be changed.}, we will also consider different extensions $Q'_D$.

-Explicit results on $Q_D$ (or variants) on the whole space $\S{\mathfrak{g}}$ can be used to generalize \cite{Sahlmann:2011uh,Sahlmann:2011rv} to expectation values of (untraced) holonomies.
+Explicit results for the action of $Q_D$ (and some modified versions) on the whole space $\S{\mathfrak{g}}$ can be used to generalize \cite{Sahlmann:2011uh,Sahlmann:2011rv} to expectation values of (untraced) holonomies.
 While this is interesting in its own right, it is also a step towards finding a preferred ordering for a quantization of (an exponentiated version of) the isolated horizon boundary condition in LQG.
-Such a generalization involves in particular finding an extension of the Duflo map to terms which are not gauge invariant, since the results of \cite{Sahlmann:2011uh} provide evidence that the Duflo map yields the correct ordering for the products of flux operators occurring in the series expansion of the surface ordered exponential.
-In a first attempt we will apply the explicit formula for the Duflo map used in \cite{Sahlmann:2011uh} also to gauge variant terms.
+Such a generalization involves in particular finding an extension of the Duflo map to terms which are not gauge invariant, since the results of \cite{Sahlmann:2011uh} provide evidence that the Duflo map yields the correct ordering for the products of flux operators occurring in the series expansion of the surface ordered exponential.\footnote{It turns out that the boundary conditions imply that the canonical variables used in the description form a 2-connection in the language of higher gauge theory \cite{Zilker:2017aey}.
+Consequently, the Duflo map is effectively used to quantize a surface holonomy in higher gauge theory for a particular choice of 2-group.} In a first attempt we will apply the explicit formula for the Duflo map used in \cite{Sahlmann:2011uh} also to terms that are not gauge invariant.
 In particular, we will extend \cite{Sahlmann:2011rv,Sahlmann:2011uh} to the full (untraced) SU(2) isolated horizon boundary condition.

 As we will also be computing what one could call the \emph{quantization of the exponential map}, the result will be an operator valued matrix that can be understood as a quantum deformation of SU(2).
 A comparison to other quantum deformations, such as SU$_q$(2) will appear elsewhere \cite{h+t-inprep}.